This birth story is from Deb, a former certified Bradley® teacher and doula.

 The midwife graciously said it will just make us better Bradley teachers.
 LOL I will tell you that I am a case straight out of Variations and Unexpected Situations…. not your normal birth.

-knowing her options and trusting her birth team
+knowing options and trusting her birth team

 I REALLY hope for those of you reading this and are expecting right now, that my birth story won’t scare you.
 This was one of those “couldn’t see it coming but you deal with it anyway” situations and I’m glad we had the chance to work through it.
 I think it comes down to knowing your options still and trusting your team.
 I felt like we always had a say in what happened…no one pushed anything on us.
 The only time I felt out of control was when it was ME doing it to myself!
 We still managed to have a vaginal birth without compromising anyone’s health.
 And for that I’m very grateful.

-Deb’s obstetrical history
+obstetrical history of excessive fluid

 I have had polyhydrominos which is excessive amniotic fluid levels (normal levels at term are 5-25cm; my highest level has measured at 41cm.
 Basically, I was a whale.).
 I’ve been tested numerous times, because sometimes extra fluid is a result of an anomaly in the baby (such as problems swallowing or peeing in utero), but all babies have been normal.
 Other times extra fluid is a result of gestational diabetes, but that has been ruled out.
 So the docs have decided that it’s just the way I “am” during pregnancy.
 The down side to it is that with the extra fluid, there is no need for the baby to settle into a head down position, and for my last two babies before this birth, they have flipped back and forth between breech and head down up until birth, necessitating an external version (where the doc manually turns the baby from the outside).
 With this pregnancy, my fluid levels were staying sort of low (on the high end of normal, which is low for me!) and although she was both vertex and breech at times, she seemed to be settling more head down than not.